 So it may be that just the economics of declining oil field productivity and profitability will make solar and other energy sources the cheapest alternative.
 I’ve hear some commentators say that solar will be the cheapest way to produce energy as soon as 2020.
 That means that if Trump truly discontinues the development of solar and promotes oil we will be left behind with the rest of the world using cheaper to produce energy from alternate energy technologies while we are stuck producing oil which is more and more expensive to produced.
 The dwindling production rates also point to a time when oil production is not sufficient to fuel our energy needs.

 David Morgan goes on to talk about the criminal conduct of Banks and JP Morgan.

-Be sure to listen to the Precious Metals Investing podcast.
-It can now be found on both iTunes and also Google Play Music for android users.
+Listen to the Precious Metals Investing podcast.
+You can find it on both iTunes and Google Play Music for android users.